Electromagnetic Waves

 Ultraviolet Radiation (UV) - found naturally in sunlight.

-X-rays - pass easily through flesh but not so easily through denser material like bones or metal.
+X-rays - pass easily through flesh but not so easily through denser materials like bones or metal.

 Gramma Rays - used in medicine in patients to kill cancer cells.